nvbinh15/DisneyLang/README.md

 - Censors users' slurs/profanity
 - Rephrasing gone wrong: rephrases your message and make it longer (like how you did for essays)
-- Grammar police: check your grammar/spelling mistakes
+- Grammar police: `!check <your-sentence>`: to check for grammar/spelling mistakes (grammar police may cause a delay of +- 10 seconds)
+- Trivia fun quiz: `!quiz` for a short True/False trivia quiz to play with your friends